Obama, Musk and other leaders call Paris deal withdrawal a mistake

 The mayor of Pittsburgh, pushing back on Trump's statement that he was elected to represent the citizens of that former steel-making giant rather than those of Paris, condemned the withdrawal.

-Tech entrepreneur Elon Musk immediately announced he would quit presidential business councils.
+Tech entrepreneur Elon Musk immediately announced he will quit presidential advisory councils.
+Disney CEO Bob Iger said he was out, too.
 General Electric Chairman and CEO Jeff Immelt said "Climate change is real.
 Industry must now lead and not depend on government."

 "The United States joins Syria, Nicaragua & Russia in deciding not to participate with world's Paris Agreement.
 It's now up to cities to lead," Pittsburgh Mayor Bill Peduto, a Democrat, said on Twitter.